njdf18/LinuxScriptsRepos/README.md

 # Linux Scripts Repos
-A reposity for bash script written by me.
+A reposity for some scripts written by me.
 Everyone can use them as they want.

 ## How to use
 Nemo Action Script: Placing these .nemo_action files in "~/.local/share/nemo/actions".